BA/MD Scholarship Policy

 • Complete the FAFSA required documents outlined by UNM Financial Aid office.
 Your FAFSA application is NOT complete until these documents are submitted. (ex: IRS transcript, W-2, Dependent form, etc.)

-• All students are required to submit an “Estimated Scholarship Form” (Google form sent via email to students in the summer prior to start of the new academic year) of their expected scholarships and federal grant funding by the second Friday of July.
+• All students are required to submit an “Estimated Scholarship Form” (Microsoft form sent via email to students in the summer prior to start of the new academic year) of their expected scholarships and federal grant funding by July 18, 2025.

 Students are also expected to complete scholarship requirements to maintain good standing: